damarisbangean/paradigmsofglobalization/Key_Words_Frequency.md

 It was exactly the year 2000 when the United Nations launched its [Millenium Development Goals](http://www.un.org/millenniumgoals/) and indeed began to focus on development and by adopted the primary goal of [eradicating extreme poverty](http://www.un.org/millenniumgoals/poverty.shtml) and hunger.

 - The target of reducing extreme poverty rates by half was met five years ahead of the 2015 deadline.
 - More than 1 billion people have been lifted out of extreme poverty since 1990.
 - In 1990, nearly half of the population in the developing regions lived on less than $1.25 a day.
 This rate dropped to 14 per cent in 2015.
-At the global level more than 800 million people are still living in extreme poverty.

 These which goals, which were initally targeted to be achieved by the year 2015, maintained their foremeost position in the Sustainable Development Goals that replaced the MDG's in 2015.
+Yet despite these ambitious goals, both in the orginal MDGs and the later SGDs, at the global level today, more than 800 million people are still living in extreme poverty.